luizbgomide/EclipsePhase2e-ptbr/src/12/09-kinetic-weapons.md

 **Bug:** Bug rounds are equipped with a microbug and medical sensor nanobots.
 They attempt to gather information on the target’s location (via standard mesh tracking), health (querying the target’s medichines), and surroundings (typically hindered by being inside the target’s body).
 They will transmit status reports in a pre-programmed manner via the mesh or a pre-chosen frequency band either continuously or in pre-set intervals.

 **Capsule:** Capsule ammo carries one dose of a drug, toxin, or nanobot payload (acquired separately) that is released inside the target after the round penetrates.
+Each dose may distributed among multiple capsule shots (max.
+20), but that many shots must strike the target for the dose to take effect.

 **Hollow-Point:** Hollow-point bullets deform, widen, and fragment once they penetrate a target, inflicting more damage to soft targets like biomorphs.
 They do not provide extra damage to synthmorphs or objects.